w3f/polkadot-wiki/docs/general/chain-state-values.md

 #### Minimum Validator Commission

 The minimum commission a Polkadot Validator can set is <RPC network="polkadot" path="query.staking.minCommission" filter = "percentage" defaultValue="0"/>%.
-[This does not guarantee entry into active set and earning rewards](../maintain/maintain-guides-how-to-validate-polkadot.md#how-many-dot-do-i-need-to-become-an-active-validator).
+[This does not guarantee entry into the active set and earning rewards](../maintain/maintain-guides-how-to-validate-polkadot.md#how-many-dot-do-i-need-to-become-an-active-validator).

 #### Multisig Deposit Base